-Current research is focused on two major areas.
-The first is to elucidate novel mitotic mechanisms that promote accurate chromosome segregation, characterize the key players that define spindle architecture, and advance reconstitution experiments toward a systems-level understanding of the spindle.
-The second is to investigate size control mechanisms at the subcellular, cellular and organism levels, developing tools for chromosome labeling and mutagenesis in Xenopus, and leveraging phylogenetic relationships among different frog species.
-Their research is highly collaborative and aims to provide new insight into the underlying principles of spindle assembly and biological size control, as well as the molecular basis of variation that contributes to genomic instability, aging, and evolution.
-Aside from research, her professional goal is to provide a productive and nurturing environment for my group members and to help guide them to the next phase of their careers.
+Current projects focus on two major areas of research.
+The first is to elucidate molecular mechanisms that define the architecture of the spindle and mitotic chromosomes.
+We are studying how these mechanisms generate the diversity of spindle morphologies observed across cell types, and how their alteration contributes to chromosome segregation defects observed in cancer cells and in inviable hybrid frog embryos.
+The second area is to examine size control mechanisms at the subcellular, cellular and organism levels.
+We are investigating how mitotic chromosome size scales with cell size, and leveraging ploidy manipulation and a variety of amphibian species to explore relationships among genome size, cell size, embryonic development, and metabolism.
+Our research is highly collaborative and provides new insight into principles of mitosis and size scaling, as well as the molecular basis of variation that contributes to genomic instability and evolution.
+Aside from research, my overarching professional goal is to provide a productive and nurturing environment for my group members and help guide them to the next phase of their careers.

 In the News